What are my investment options in retirement?

 What are the cons?
 While interest rates are high, they can fluctuate over time.
 You can also make limited withdrawals before being hit by fees.

 An annuity is a contract between you and an insurance company whereby the insurer provides a guaranteed income stream in exchange for money paid into the annuity.

-You can pay this money as a lump sum or in regular instalments over time.
+You can pay this money as a lump sum or in regular installments over time.
 This money grows tax-deferred, so you will only pay income tax when you withdraw.

-When withdrawing from your annuity, you can choose to receive monthly payments for a set period or your lifetime , or a lump sum payment.
+When withdrawing from your annuity, you can choose to receive monthly payments for a set period of your lifetime or a lump sum payment.

 What are the pros?
 There are many advantages to having an annuity, including predictability, security and simplicity.

 What are the cons?
 Your income from an annuity may be smaller than you could achieve by another method.